Abdelrhmanx74/osskins/UPDATER_COMPLETE_GUIDE.md

-# 🚀 Complete Tauri Updater Setup Guide
+# Tauri Updater (Removed)

 ## ✅ What's Been Done

-Your Osskins app now has a **fully functional automatic updater** with all the recommended best practices from the Tauri documentation!
+This document has been archived; the Tauri soft updater feature has been removed from the repository.

 ### ✨ Features Implemented